Intelligent Compaction in California

 - Intelligent Compaction Equipment

-Intelligent compaction quality control compaction technician must complete both trainings.
+Intelligent compaction quality control technician must complete both training sessions.

-The individuals attending the trainings will receive certificate of completion of training.
+The individuals attending the training sessions will receive a certificate upon completion.
 The certificate is not intended as a proof of proficiency.
 The contractor is ultimately responsible for quality of workmanship and accuracy of analysis according to Caltrans intelligent compaction specifications.

 Frequently Asked QuestionsYour may find answers to your questions here: